 Spectators who have seen earlier work of Yuki Yamato, like Drowning Love (2016) and her sequence in 21th century girl (2018), will know that musical accompaniment is integral to Yamato’s style of composing.
 Hot Gimmick is no different.
 Not only does the musical accompaniment support the flow of the cinematographical compositions, especially the more artful ones, the music is also highly effective in giving the various interactions between characters a dramatic and emotional weight.

 Another element that heightens the visual pleasure of the narrative is the pleasing colour and lightning-design.
 While natural lightning and colour is used, Yuki Yamato also employs colour in a compositional and more expressive way, further emphasizing the emotional weight of certain scenes.

 Hot Gimmick is an amazing narrative, but the evocative nature of Yamato’s adaptation might confusing many spectators – especially those expecting a standard Japanese rom-com (General-note 1).
-Yamato offers, for those who are open to it, a visually powerful exploration of the deceptive nature of the imaginary within romantic interactions as well as an exploration of that exploitative aspect that always seems to be in play whenever human beings engage in ‘romantic’ exchanges at the level of this imaginary.
-But, more than anything, Yamato’s Hot Gimmick offers, via its visual and vocal poetics, a powerful evocation of the importance of assuming one’s own subjective position.
+Yamato offers, at least for those who are open to it, a visually powerful exploration of the deceptive nature of the imaginary within romantic interactions as well as an exploration of that exploitative aspect that always seems to be in play whenever human beings engage in ‘romantic’ exchanges at the level of this imaginary.
+But, more than anything, U-ki Yamato offers, with her visual and vocal poetics, a powerful evocation of the importance for the subject to assume his own subjective position to desire from.